hahaitsyunha/AI-Sentiment-Analysis-App/README.md

 # Sentimental Analysis R Shiny App

-This Shiny app connects to Reddit and the OpenAI API to analyze or respond to Reddit posts.
+This app uses the Reddit and the OpenAI API to analyze or respond to Reddit posts.
 In order for reproducability, you must provide your **own API keys**.

 ---